Watch on BBC Select:

 Watch Ai Weiwei in Takes, filmed exclusively for BBC Select.

-Start your free trial of BBC Select on the Apple TV app and Amazon Prime Video Channels and watch The War Drop, plus hundreds of hours of critically-acclaimed titles across culture, politics and ideas.
+Start your BBC Select free trial with any of the streaming platforms listed below and watch The War Drop, plus hundreds of hours of critically-acclaimed titles across culture, politics and ideas.
 Free trial restrictions apply*.

 If you enjoyed this Take, scroll down to learn more about War with the following programmes, brought to you by BBC Select.